Does the idea of creating a vision board sound…well, obnoxious?

 How a vision board impacts you

-When you capture your aspirations and put them in your daily line of sight, the reminder winds up impacting your daily decisions.
+When you capture your aspirations and put them in your daily line of sight, the reminder impacts your daily decisions.
 For example, if you have “I’m a freelancer living in Paris” written on a vision board , then you will be much more likely to say “yes” to an evening with a French cultural group when a friend invites you.
 You will also start to notice freelance opportunities that come your way.
 You might remember to practice your French with Duolingo more often.
 Or set up a price alert for cheap flights to Paris.

 The frequency of the reminder makes your dream feel more possible, as it prompts you to envision yourself living your desires.